rownicki-michal/truthsayer/README.md

 > An SSH bastion that doesn't just forward connections — it understands them.

+> **Note:** This project is an experiment in evaluating the capabilities of LLMs
+> in building a production-grade security system.
+All architectural decisions were
+> made by the author — LLMs served as an implementation tool, not a decision maker.

 **Truthsayer** is an enterprise-grade SSH bastion host written in Go.
 It sits transparently between engineers and infrastructure, recording every session, analyzing command intent with a local LLM, and providing deep visibility through eBPF kernel hooks — all without sending a single byte of session data to an external service.

 ```